Computer hardware for business

 - A desktop PC is designed for one person, with a simple operating system that runs single-user applications such as a word processor or a web browser.

 - A server runs a specialised operating system designed to support multiple users.
-It is capable of running multi-user applications such as shared calendar and programs, databases, customer relationship management software, enterprise resource planning, etc.
+It is capable of running multi-user applications such as shared calendars and programs, databases, customer relationship management software, enterprise resource planning, etc.

 Think of a server as a shared resource and a repository for your business information.
 Given its central role, its specification needs to be much greater than the typical desktop computer.